New Jersey Turnpike: 1950s to 1980s

-On August 7, 1962, the NJTA announced a major project to replace exits 17 and 18, in addition to expanding exits 16's toll plaza.
+On August 7, 1962, the NJTA announced a major project to replace exits 17 and 18, in addition to expanding exit 16's toll plaza.
 This work was being done in preparation for the 1964 World's Fair.
-It would involve moving the northern end of the ticket system from Ridgefield to Secaucus, as well as replacing the partially at-grade exits 17 with a new grade separated exits 17 in order to reduce congestion and upgrade said road to Interstate Highway standards It would also involve replacement of the exits 16 with a new 24-lane-wide structure, and relocating exit 18 to be at the new northern end of the ticket system near exits 16.
+It would involve moving the northern end of the ticket system from Ridgefield to Secaucus, as well as replacing the partially at-grade exits 17 with a new grade separated exits 17 in order to reduce congestion and upgrade said road to Interstate Highway standards.
+It would also involve replacement of the exit 16 toll plaza with a new 24-lane-wide structure, and relocating exit 18 to be at the new northern end of the ticket system near exit 16.
 Construction on the new exit 17 began immediately.
-The original exit 17 had its northbound ramps permanently closed on June 16, 1963, to allow construction of the replacement exits 16 toll plaza to proceed.
-On September 19, at 3:30 p.m., the new exit 17 was completed, it contained a wider toll booth, was fully grade separated, was located slightly father to the north, and operated on a coin drop system rather than the ticket system like the rest of the road, with trucks, buses, and trailers charged based on their weight.
+The original exit 17 had its northbound ramps permanently closed on June 16, 1963, to allow construction of the replacement exit 16 toll plaza to proceed.
+On September 19, at 3:30 p.m., the new exit 17 was completed.
+It contained a wider toll plaza, was fully grade separated, was located slightly father to the north, and operated on a coin drop system rather than the ticket system like the rest of the road, with trucks, buses, and trailers charged based on their weight.
 It was at this point that the original exit 18 toll plaza located in Ridgefield was demolished.
 The new exit 18, which had more collection lanes than the original and was located in Secaucus, began charging tolls on February 25, 1964, concurrent with opening of the new exit 16 toll plaza.
-Another improvement made was the introduction of automatic ticket dispensers with the new exit 18 and exit 16, these were also later installed at exit 14, 14A, and 14C, as well as the exit 6 toll barrier.
+Another improvement made was the introduction of automatic ticket dispensers with the new exit 18 and exit 16.
+These were also later installed at exits 14, 14A, and 14C, as well as the exit 6 toll barrier.
 On May 29, the entrance ramps from Route 3 were opened, completing the two-year long project.

 In 1965, construction began on an entirely new interchange with the under-construction Route 32 between exits 8 and 7.
 On February 14, 1966, this interchange, numbered as exit 8A was opened to traffic, though only partially; the connection to Route 32 westbound opened on November 5 at noon.